MycroftAI/documentation/README.md

 * Human-written documentation is done in Markdown, on GitHub
 * Documentation of code is done through Google DocStrings format https://google.github.io/styleguide/pyguide.html#Comments and this then passed to documentation generators.

+### Tone of voice

+Mycroft documentation is written with the following tone of voice:

+* Knowledgeable but never arrogant
+* Helpful but encouraging of self-discovery
+* Easily readable, but not dumbed down

 ## Contributing
 [See the Contributing Guide for Mycroft Documentation](CONTRIBUTING.md)